Moomaw Family Farm was started in 2013.

 - Soil is improved each year.
 Good soil is the foundation of a productive farm and a diverse ecosystem.
 Biologically active soil is generated and held in place by perennial plants being grazed by livestock.
 Nutrients are returned to the land in sustainable amounts and do not wash off into local waterways where they would have a negative impact downstream.

 - Minimal use of fossil fuels.
 Having animals outside on pasture year-round means we don't have to build, power, or heat/cool large buildings in which to house the animals, which saves considerably on our energy and materials use compared to most livestock operations.
-We are also only 10 miles from Portland, which means our entire distribution uses less than 300 gallons of gas per year!
+We are also only 10 miles from Portland, which means our entire distribution from farm to eater requires less than 900 gallons of gas per year!

 - Significant carbon and nitrogen sequestration.
 Grazing animals on land with perennial grasses, shrubs, and trees is as effective as a natural forest in storing carbon in the ground.
 The fact that we raise all our animals outside on pasture combined with our minimal use of fossil fuels, means the farm is almost certainly carbon negative.